 This straight-forward strategy revolutionized the investment industry.
 It allows everyday investors (and many sophisticated professionals) to participate in lockstep with the stock market’s performance, beating most actively managed portfolios yet with near-zero expenses.
 Even Warren Buffett himself, the dean of active investing, endorsed index funds as “sensible.”

 On the surface, the S&P 500 looks like a sensible, diversified portfolio.
 It holds 500 stocks (actually 505), spread across 11 unique sectors – seemingly the very definition of “diversified.”
 And over most of its history the index offered a broadly diversified portfolio that generally represented the U.S. economy.

 Get Your FREE REPORT

-Find out which stocks you should buy this month to make money even in this volatile market.
+Find out which stocks you should buy this month to make money in this changing market.

 What Should an S&P 500 Index Fund Investor Do?

-When the “tried and true” S&P 500 index isn’t quite so “true” anymore, these stocks can help investors restore diversification, reduce their risk and boost their potential returns.
+When the “tried and true” S&P 500 index isn’t quite so “true” anymore, these stocks can help investors restore diversification, reduce their risk and boost their potential returns

 Bruce has more than 25 years of value investing experience, managing institutional portfolios, mutual funds, and private client accounts.
 He has led two successful investment platform turnarounds, co-founded an investment management firm, and was principal of a $3 billion (AUM) employee-owned investment management company.
 Now he is helping his Cabot Undervalued Stocks Advisor readers find those undervalued stocks that let you buy low and sell high!Learn More >>